 The AA Campaign also has three KCIs related to the development of tools, techniques and methodology to support complex, multi-domain analysis and interactive situational analytical techniques.
 Accomplishing these aims will empower the Army RDT&E community with solutions that will be demanded by technological and strategic realities of today and the future.

 a.
-KCI-AA-1: Methodology for A&A of Complex Systems and Technologies Across Multiple Domains
+KCI-AA-1: Framework for Complex Multi-Domain Analysis